 NGA's sector-leading guides include:

-Welcome to Governance a guide for new governors and trustees of single schools.
+Welcome to Governance 12th edition new release: a guide for new governors and trustees of single schools.

 Welcome to Multi Academy Trusts a guide for newly appointed trustees.

 NGA recommends that all governing boards adopt a code of conduct which outlines the purpose of the board and the appropriate relationships.